Jacksonville Divorce Lawyer

 No decision is more stressful or difficult to make than filing for divorce.
 No one knows this better than Owenby Law, P.A., which is why we strive to provide our clients with the high-quality and caring services they need to get through the divorce process.

 Whether your divorce is contested or uncontested, we can take care of all the paperwork on your behalf so that you can focus on preparing for the next chapter in your life.
-We place the utmost concern in our clients' unique and personal concerns and always fight to protect their interests.
+We place the utmost concern in our clients' unique and personal issues and always fight to protect their interests.

 Are you in need of legal representation for your divorce?
 Call Owenby Law, P.A., today at (904) 770-3141 or contact us online to schedule a free initial consultation with our divorce attorney in Jacksonville.